 Does this sound familiar?
 You are right in front of the shelf packed with bottles of extra virgin olive oil and even though you read carefully all the labels for more than half an hour, you still don’t know which one to buy.

-During our evening food walk we visit our deli for an olive oil tasting in Athens that offers the best Greek olive oil brands to unravel the mysteries of our “liquid gold”.
+During our food walk we visit our deli for an olive oil tasting in Athens that offers the best Greek olive oil brands to unravel the mysteries of our “liquid gold”.

 So, what exactly is extra virgin olive oil?